Yoga for Depression: How Can Yoga Help?

 Other symptoms of depression are

 Our complex modern lifestyle has made it necessary to multi-task.
 The office work, family responsibilities, and personal indulgences – all require attention.
 Prioritizing has become difficult.
 An unorganized life leads to erratic eating habits and sleeplessness.
-This causes an imbalance in energy centers of the body and mind.
+This causes an imbalance in the energy centers of the body and mind.
 The heart rate and blood pressure constantly fluctuate under pressure.
 Dissatisfaction from relationships increases.
 Slowly the loss of mental peace with a feeling of purposeless life pervades for a long time.
 When a person is unable to recover from a setback, it damages the mental health.

 The severity of depression depends on recurring episodes.
 Each time we experience an episode of intense negative thoughts, the impact of it on our overall health and self-image grows.
 To recover from such episodes, the mind needs to refocus and regain control.
 Medicines may regulate the behavior and habits to some degree.
 But discipline is required to develop positive habits and remove the obstruction to emotional recovery.
 Yoga has been shown to be an effective method that balances the nervous system and rejuvenates the body and mind.